ocrdu/NINA-Websocket/README.md

-## Websocket Client and Server for Arduino Nano 33 IoT
+## Websocket client and server for the Arduino Nano 33 IoT

 This is a simple library that implements a Websocket client and server running on an Arduino Nano 33 IoT.